Near Greensboro in Greene County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 33° 36.558′ N, 83° 20.796′ W. Marker is near Greensboro, Georgia, in Greene County.
 Marker is on Greensboro Road (U.S. 278) 0.1 miles east of Reid Duvall Road, on the right when traveling east.
+The marker is located on the east bank of the Appalachee River.
 Touch for map.
-The marker is located on the east bank of the Appalachee River.
 Marker is in this post office area: Greensboro GA 30642, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Buckhead (approx. 2.8 miles away); Federal Raid The March to the Sea (approx. 4.9 miles away); Swords (approx. 5 miles away); The Oconee River Railroad Bridge (approx. 5.9 miles away); Park's Mill (approx. 6.1 miles away); Progressive Experiment (approx. 6.2 miles away); Early Public Forum (approx. 6.6 miles away).
+At Buckhead (approx. 2.8 miles away); Federal Raid (approx. 3 miles away); The March to the Sea (approx. 4.9 miles away); Swords (approx. 5 miles away); The Oconee River Railroad Bridge (approx. 5.9 miles away); Park's Mill (approx. 6.1 miles away); Progressive Experiment (approx. 6.2 miles away); Early Public Forum (approx. 6.6 miles away).

 Also see . . .
 Trans-Oconee Repulbic.
 A brief history of the Trans-Oconee Republic, an early attempt to establish another separate nation in North America.
 (Submitted on February 5, 2009, by David Seibert of Sandy Springs, Georgia.)

 Categories. • Antebellum South, US • Forts, Castles • Native Americans • Settlements & Settlers •

 More.
 Search the internet for Fort Mathews.